NordGus/financo/README.md

 ## TODO

-- [ ] Refactor message consumers to be more centralized.
+- [ ] Refactor message consumers to be more centralized or implement a mutex.
+- [ ] Update dependencies correctly.